Penn Undergraduate Research Mentoring Program (PURM)

 Faculty members in any discipline from any of Penn’s twelve schools are encouraged to apply.
 Applications from faculty from underrepresented groups are particularly welcome.

 Faculty members should describe a project on which undergraduates could assist them for ten weeks during the summer.
 If there are distinct parts to the project or multiple projects/roles, please indicate that and include information about how the research or roles might be distributed.
 Projects may also include curricular development.
 Given the importance of student interest in determining faculty recipients, faculty should be sure to include the academic and professional skills, experiences, and benefits a student would derive from working on their project in the 250-word project description.
 We encourage faculty to invite students they encounter to apply for their PURM projects.

-Research projects can be carried out on Penn’s campus, on other campuses, or at collections, archives, field sites, or other locations throughout the world, but they CANNOT be done entirely remotely (ie with student and faculty in separate locations), since one of our primary goals is to support the development of close mentor/mentee relationships.
+Research projects can be carried out on Penn’s campus, on other campuses, or at collections, archives, field sites, or other locations throughout the world.
+One of our primary goals is to support the development of close mentor/mentee relationships.
 Because PURM aims to expose students to the reality of academic scholarship early in their undergraduate years, students should be included as much as feasible in all phases of the project, although they are not required to play a leading or independent role.